 Valparaiso Central Park Expansion

 As Valparaiso Central Park and the Porter Health Amphitheater have become a popular destination in Valparaiso, the City of Valparaiso sought to keep enthusiasm levels high, and create more downtown space for citizens to use and appreciate.
-The goal was to expand Central Park by creating a dedicated area for families to enjoy year-round.
+The goal was to expand Central Park by creating a dedicated area for families to enjoy year-round, offering four-season activity and recreation.

 Shive-Hattery worked with the City to plan the expansion and make improvements to the existing park environment.

-The Central Park expansion is anchored by a 135-foot-long by 85-foot-wide pavilion designed for activities in all four seasons: ice skating, farmers’ markets, festivals, concerts, exhibitions and civic gatherings.
+A feasibility study was conducted, including the development of a site master plan and building concepts, along with 3D renderings that were shared with community and potential benefactors.
+The result was a Central Park expansion anchored by a 135-foot-long by 85-foot-wide pavilion designed for activities in all four seasons: ice skating, farmers’ markets, festivals, concerts, exhibitions and civic gatherings.
 The Pavilion was designed with a refrigerated floor for ice-making, allowing skating all winter, even on above-freezing days.

 On the west side of the Pavilion, the Indiana Beverage Activity Center building features a large window wall so users can watch Pavilion activities.
 The Center serves multiple purposes, offering skate rental, restrooms, public seating spaces with food service, meeting room, as well as space for storage and ice making equipment.
 A plaza west of the building provides an outdoor respite space and serves as a gateway to Central Park Plaza from the street.

-Located in the heart of downtown Valparaiso, and connected to the urban fabric, the City of Valparaiso’s Central Park expansion has transformed this half city block into an all-season destination for residents and visitors to enjoy for generations.
+Located in the heart of downtown Valparaiso, and connected to the urban fabric, the City of Valparaiso Central Park expansion has transformed this half city block into an extremely popular year-round, family-oriented space for residents and visitors to enjoy for generations.